Requires Vulkan 1.1

 All functionality in this extension is included in core Vulkan 1.2, with the KHR suffix omitted.
 The original type, enum and command names are still available as aliases of the core functionality.

 1. Should we have an extension specific to this SPIR-V version, or add a version-generic query for SPIR-V version?
-SPIR-V 1.4 doesn’t need any other API changes.
+SPIR-V 1.4 does not need any other API changes.

 RESOLVED: Just expose SPIR-V 1.4.

 Most new SPIR-V versions introduce optionally-required capabilities or have implementation-defined limits, and would need more API and specification changes specific to that version to make them available in Vulkan.
-For example, to support the subgroup capabilities added in SPIR-V 1.3 required introducing VkPhysicalDeviceSubgroupProperties to allow querying the supported group operation categories, maximum supported subgroup size, etc. While we could expose the parts of a new SPIR-V version that don’t need accompanying changes generically, we’ll still end up writing extensions specific to each version for the remaining parts.
-Thus the generic mechanism won’t reduce future spec-writing effort.
-In addition, making it clear which parts of a future version are supported by the generic mechanism and which can’t be used without specific support would be difficult to get right ahead of time.
+For example, to support the subgroup capabilities added in SPIR-V 1.3 required introducing VkPhysicalDeviceSubgroupProperties to allow querying the supported group operation categories, maximum supported subgroup size, etc. While we could expose the parts of a new SPIR-V version that do not need accompanying changes generically, we will still end up writing extensions specific to each version for the remaining parts.
+Thus the generic mechanism will not reduce future spec-writing effort.
+In addition, making it clear which parts of a future version are supported by the generic mechanism and which cannot be used without specific support would be difficult to get right ahead of time.

 2. Can different stages of the same pipeline use shaders with different SPIR-V versions?